EpicRobot9/JarvisAIWebsite/docs/N8N.md

   "correlationId": "<uuid>",     // use this when calling the callback endpoint "callbackUrl": "/api/jarvis/callback",
   "source": "jarvis-portal",
-  "sessionId": "<web-session-id>" // use this to push events to the active UI }
+  "sessionId": "<web-session-id>", // use this to push events to the active UI "messageType": "TextMessage"      // "TextMessage" from chat UI, "CallMessage" for voice/call flows }
 ```